keylimetoolbox/resque-kubernetes/README.md

 We have unpredictable, resource-intensive jobs.
-Rather than dedicating large nodes in our cluster to run the resque workers, where the resources would be idle when there are no jobs to run, we can use autoscaling to add nodes when Kubernetes Job gets created and shut them down when those jobs are complete.
+Rather than dedicating large nodes in our cluster to run the resque workers, where the resources would be idle when there are no jobs to run, we can use auto-scaling to add nodes when Kubernetes Job gets created and shut them down when those jobs are complete.

 ## Installation